 ‘Wow!
 This is what Guinness is actually meant to taste like!’
+I said.
 ‘Aye.
 Welcome to Ireland’ exclaimed the bartender.

 I’ve just returned from a 7 Day All Ireland Rocker trip with Shamrocker Adventures in Dublin.
 They showed me some of the best places to visit in Ireland and kicking it all off with a pint of Guinness in hand was the right way to go!